jaqobb/namemc/README.md

 nameMC.getServerService().clearServers();
 ```

 Since version 1.1.3-SNAPSHOT you are able to check if profile or server is valid.
-Being valid means so profile or server is not null, and doesn't need to be recached:
+Being valid means so profile or server is not null, and doesn't need to be re-cached:
 ```java
 nameMC.getProfileService().isProfileValid(Profile profile);
 nameMC.getServerService().isServerValid(Server server);
 ```

-Since version 1.2-SNAPSHOT you are able to get all valid or invalid profiles/servers by using this API (so you won't have to do that on your own):
+Since version 1.2-SNAPSHOT you are able to get all valid or invalid profiles/servers by using:
 ```java
 nameMC.getProfileService().getValidProfiles();
 nameMC.getProfileService().getInvalidProfiles();